This text is translated into Russian by google automatic human level neural machine.

 Russia through the eyes of a foreigner: 48 hours at the Pole of Cold

-Saturday morning, over a cup of coffee, I saw a letter with an invitation to Yakutia for an ethnographic holiday.
-"If you are ready, send me your passport details," wrote the editor-in-chief of National Geographic Russia.
+On Saturday morning, over a cup of coffee, I saw a letter inviting me to Yakutia for an ethnographic holiday.
+“If you're ready, send me your passport data,” wrote the editor-in-chief of National Geographic Russia.
 My heart almost jumped out.
-This is a chance to go to the Russian Far East, to one of the coldest points in the world!
-Seven days later I was at the Domodedovo airport and boarded the plane.
+This is a chance to travel to the Russian Far East, to one of the coldest spots in the world!
+Seven days later I found myself at Domodedovo airport and got on a plane.

-The first thing that captures the view of the traveler, exhausted by the 6-hour flight Moscow-Yakutsk - a huge poster: a local beauty with a long braid in luxurious white furs and diamonds reveals her arms with the words: "Almazergienbank welcomes you on Olonkho Land."
-"I wonder if there's enough heat from these commercial hugs to get at least to the taxi?" - I thought.
+The first thing that catches the eye of a traveler exhausted by a 6-hour flight Moscow-Yakutsk is a huge poster: a local beauty with a long braid in luxurious white furs and diamonds opens her arms with the words: "Almazergienbank welcomes you to Olonkho Land."
+“I wonder if there is enough warmth from this commercial embrace to get at least a taxi?”
+I thought.

 The cold struck directly into the lungs, tickled the throat.
 I coughed.
 Spontaneous reaction of the body to the cold, from which the body contracted, as if for a moment thought about how to respond to these new sensations.
 After living for some time in the northern latitudes, I already knew the sensation when everything in the nose freezes and thaws with every breath, but that's so, to a cough - it was something new

-We are heading for the snow-covered parking, flooded with the light of the neon lights of the terminal.
-I am a seed, trying in vain to keep up with my guide, which now and then disappears in the steam and exhaust steam compartments from working engines.
-The door of our minivan flew open, and, jumping inside, I proudly thought: "I did it!
-I got to the "coldest city on the planet", Yakutsk, the capital of the Russian Far Eastern republic of Sakha (Yakutia) ".
+We head for a snow-covered parking lot, bathed in the neon lights of the terminal.
+I mince, vainly trying to keep up with my guide, which now and then disappears in clouds of steam and exhaust fumes from running engines.
+The door of our minivan flew open, and, jumping in, I proudly thought: “I did it!
+I got to "the coldest city on the planet," Yakutsk, the capital of the Russian Far East republic of Sakha (Yakutia). "

-Later, during an interview with the mayor of the city, Aisen Sergeyevich Nikolayev, I learned that Yakutia is known not only for its record low temperatures recorded in the city of Oymyakon, the famous Cold Pole, which is considered the coldest point in the Northern Hemisphere and the coldest place on Earth, but also a place with an extreme difference between winter and summer temperatures - with an amplitude from minus 64 frost in winter to plus 42 heat in a short Yakut summer - in as many 106 degrees!
-“To fall in love with Yakutia, come in the summer,” the mayor advised with a smile, “and in order to understand it, in the winter.”
+Later, during an interview with the mayor of the city, Aisen Sergeevich Nikolaev, I learned that Yakutia is known not only for its record-low temperatures recorded in the city of Oymyakon, the famous Pole of Cold, which is considered the coldest point in the Northern Hemisphere and the coldest settlement on Earth, but also a place with an extreme difference between winter and summer temperatures - with an amplitude from minus 64 frost in winter to plus 42 heat in the short Yakut summer - as much as 106 degrees!
+"To fall in love with Yakutia, come in the summer," the mayor advised with a smile, "and in order to understand it, come in the winter."